 Charges, Trial, and Sentencing

 Mossaheb languished in prison for close to one year before his trial, which commenced on January 4, 2020.
-On May 20, the Revolutionary Court sentenced him to ten years’ imprisonment for espionage.
-An appeals court upheld Mossaheb’s sentence on July 13, 2020.
+According to a pro-Massud Twitter account, on May 20, the Revolutionary Court sentenced him to ten years’ imprisonment for espionage, and an appeals court upheld Mossaheb’s sentence on July 13.
+However, al-Jazeera did not report that Mossaheb had been convicted until August 11.
+A judiciary spokesperson said Gholamhossein Esmaili said Mossaheb was “spying for [the] Mossad and Germany in the guise” of his ÖIG work, giving them intelligence on the “missile, nuclear, nanotechnology and medical fields” in Iran.

 The Austrian government is in touch with Mossaheb’s family and has tried to use “silent diplomacy” to get Mossaheb released, to no avail.
 In July of 2019, Austrian Foreign Minister Alexander Schallenberg contacted his Iranian counterpart, the supposedly moderate Mohammad Javad Zarif, seeking his help to free Mossaheb.
-On July 31, 2019, seven months after his arrest, an Austrian foreign ministry spokesman said his government had insisted—unsuccessfully—that Tehran release Mossaheb on the bases of humanitarianism and his age.
+On July 31, 2019, seven months after Mossaheb’s arrest, an Austrian foreign ministry spokesman said his government had insisted—unsuccessfully—that Tehran release Mossaheb based on humanitarianism and his age.

 Former Austrian Defense Minister Werner Fasslabend, president of the ÖIG, urged Iranian President Hassan Rouhani and Foreign Minister Mohammad Javad Zarif to enforce “clarity and the rule-of-law principles” in this “absolutely incomprehensible and absurd matter.”